- A cloud-based business phone system is a phone service that allows you to make calls over the internet and store data in the cloud.

 What is a cloud-based phone system?

 A cloud-based phone system is a phone service that allows you to make calls over the internet.
 It’s also called cloud calling or a Voice over Internet Protocol (VoIP) phone system.
-One of the ways that a cloud-based phone system works differently than traditional analog phones that use copper wires or optical fibers to make a connection between two callers is that it can store data, which is hosted in one or more offsite secure data centers.
+One of the ways a cloud-based phone system works differently than traditional analog phones, which use copper wires or optical fibers to make a connection between two callers, is that a cloud-based system can store data.
+That data is hosted in one or more off-site secure data centers.

-Cloud-based phone systems can be employed using many devices, such as traditional phones with adaptors, smartphone apps (such as Google Voice), computer calling software, or VoIP-enabled phones.
-An example of a cloud-based phone system is hosted PBX, or private branch exchange.
-All data is stored and accessed via the cloud, which saves you time and money by allowing you to easily update and protect your data.
+Cloud-based phone systems can be implemented via many devices, such as traditional phones with adapters, smartphone apps (such as Google Voice), computer calling software or VoIP-enabled phones.
+One example of a cloud-based phone system is a hosted PBX, or private branch exchange.
+All data is stored and accessed via the cloud, which saves time and money by allowing you to easily update and protect your data.